-Review: The Board heard evidence with regard to the request of Mrs. Callahan for a variance from the city requirement that ancillary structures be no larger than 50% of the lot's principal structure (Ottawa, Illinois Municipal Code, Sec.
+Review: The Board heard evidence with regard to the request of Ms. Dunham for a variance from the city requirement that ancillary structures be no larger than 50% of the lot's principal structure (Ottawa, Illinois Municipal Code, Sec.
 2-F-4).
-Mr. and Mrs. Callahan wish to add on a single attached garage to an existing garage in order to store a motorcycle and second car.